Lokal-Container/BDO-Grotesk/check-fontbakery/otf/fontbakery-check-BDOGrotesk-Light.md

 >This probably comes from the will to avoid additional tabular math signs knowing that their design can easily share the same width.
 >
 * 🍞 **PASS** Looks good.
+</div></details><details><summary>🍞 <b>PASS:</b> Checking Vertical Metric Linegaps. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/linegaps">com.google.fonts/check/linegaps</a>)</summary><div>

+>
+>The LineGap value is a space added to the line height created by the union of the (typo/hhea)Ascender and (typo/hhea)Descender.
+It is handled differently according to the environment.
+>
+>This leading value will be added above the text line in most desktop apps.
+It will be shared above and under in web browsers, and ignored in Windows if Use_Typo_Metrics is disabled.
+>
+>For better linespacing consistency across platforms, (typo/hhea)LineGap values must be 0.
+>
+* 🍞 **PASS** OS/2 sTypoLineGap and hhea lineGap are both 0.
+</div></details><details><summary>🍞 <b>PASS:</b> Checking STAT table entries in static fonts. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/STAT_in_statics">com.google.fonts/check/STAT_in_statics</a>)</summary><div>

+>
+>Adobe feature syntax allows for the definition of a STAT table.
+Fonts built with a hand-coded STAT table in feature syntax may be built either as static or variable, but will end up with the same STAT table.
+>
+>This is a problem, because a STAT table which works on variable fonts will not be appropriate for static instances.
+The examples in the OpenType spec of non-variable fonts with a STAT table show that the table entries must be restricted to those entries which refer to the static font's position in the designspace. i.e. a Regular weight static should only have the following entry for the weight axis:
+>
+><AxisIndex value="0"/> <Flags value="2"/>  <!-- ElidableAxisValueName --> <ValueNameID value="265"/>  <!-- Regular --> <Value value="400.0"/>
+>
+>However, if the STAT table intended for a variable font is compiled into a static, it will have many entries for this axis.
+In this case, Windows will read the first entry only, causing all instances to report themselves as "Thin Condensed".
+>
+* 🍞 **PASS** Looks good!
 </div></details><details><summary>🍞 <b>PASS:</b> Is the CFF subr/gsubr call depth > 10? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/cff.html#com.adobe.fonts/check/cff_call_depth">com.adobe.fonts/check/cff_call_depth</a>)</summary><div>

 >